 It seems fractured to talk about guns and weddings and economics in a single blog post – and it is.
 I have just been so struck recently by the power of the stories we tell ourselves; by the beliefs we treat as facts that end up defining our choices, and by extension, our lives.
 I get into scrapes over the point of things, the point of work and money and friendship and leisure.
 People become so defensive when you question their stories, because you’re really questioning the meaning they give their lives.
 The world is only what we believe it to be.

 But the Earth is dying and we need a new way of understanding ourselves.
 The old way placed work, growth, money and power on a pedestal, which has resulted in epic inequality and a rapidly degrading environment.
 It’s not working anymore.
 You see how unhappy most people are; people who live incredible lives, making money, travelling, healthy and wealthy in powerful, stable countries, and yet most of them are plagued by insecurities.
 We need to write the next chapter differently.
 We need to prioritise a world that is sustainable in every sense of the word.
 We need to understand why people believe that the problem is immigrants, or socialists, or gay people, and help them redraw lines that include dignity for everyone, including those left behind as the world turns the page.
 We are at a crisis point, politically and climatically.
-We need to look at the next blank page and start to write the story of a better world, one that keeps our natural resources safe, provides justice, dignity and care to all, and prioritises wellbeing – if not outright happiness – ahead of soulless, cold, empty growth for the sake of expansion, for the sake of being there.
+We need to start to write the story of a better world, one that keeps our natural resources safe, provides justice, dignity and care to all, and prioritises wellbeing – if not outright happiness – ahead of soulless, cold, empty growth for the sake of expansion, for the sake of being there.

 The beauty of the world is that, right now, there is always another day to pick up the pen.
 Let’s turn the page and get to work.